j-sayers/SensorGnomeUserGuide/connecting.md

 {% tab title="BeagleBone" %}
 ### BeagleBone SensorGnome

+There are two options for connecting to a BeagleBone SG: USB cable and Ethernet cable.
+Ethernet may be easier overall as it should require no configuration; however it isn't currently as well tested as the USB cable.

-Option 1: Mini USB cable
+#### Option 1: Mini USB cable

-The recommended, and often only, method of connecting to a BeagleBone SG is with a USB cable.
-Specifically this is a cable with a “standard” USB jack on one end, and a Mini USB jack on the other end.
+The USB cable used is a Mini USB to USB cable.
 These aren’t as commonly found in day-to-day usage as they used to be but can still be found easily and for affordable prices online.
 Purchase a few so that you have a couple extras available.

 {% hint style="warning" %}
 Before connecting to a BeagleBone SG for the first time, it is likely you’ll need to install drivers.
 Instructions on how to do this can be found in the [Appendix](appendix/bbdrivers.md).